grafana/loki/docs/sources/fundamentals/overview/_index.md

 The efficient indexing of log data distinguishes Loki from other logging systems.
-Unlike other logging systems, a Loki index is built from labels, leaving the original log message unindexed.
+Unlike other logging systems, a Loki index is built from labels, leaving the original log message unindexed leading fewer resources being required to index the data.
+In addition, unlike many logging systems, the original log message is stored within Object Storage instead of attached disks like expensive SSDs or HDDs.
+This makes Loki a very cost effective and powerful tool for log aggregation workloads.

 ![Loki overview](loki-overview-1.png)